Path Work

 Almost alone among the rights of way in Dereham, we do not recommend attempted use of this path, because (1) it is accessed at the south from Swanton Road, which is a bendy road, not subject to a speed limit and without a footway, (2) it is so overgrown as to be impenetrable and (3) legal rights of usage end at the parish boundary long before the path reaches Hall Road in Hoe and Worthing Parish.

 As promised by NCC, the legal course of this path, immediately adjacent to the school fence from its junction with Footpath 13 to Sardis Way, has been cleared and is easily walked.
-There are a few tree stumps in the path, needing a little care.
+A litter pick early in April has made this path more presentable.
+We also understand that NCC plans to grind the tree stumps in the path this winter; until then, walk with care.

 Footpath 14a (Updated 22 February)